Our labor practices

 Supply chain

-We are committed to the highest standards of integrity, social and environmental responsibility, and ethical conduct.
+We are committed to standards of integrity, social and environmental responsibility, and ethical conduct.
 Therefore, we demand the same attitude from our supply chain, in accordance with our compliance guidelines.

 An example of that are the monthly lives with the supplier market so that we can disseminate compliance practices, instruct about our business model and contracting procedures, in addition to sharing information on relevant projects.